 With the design and development of our product well under way, we started on branding.
 We needed something bold that would stand out from competitors, while still feeling familiar to our target users.
 We created a strong mark that speaks to the communication between realtors and the physical locations of the homes they show.
 We developed a color palette to establish a strong, recognizable brand identity and improve user wayfinding.
 Even though the UI Kit closely matches our aesthetic, we were able to inject our brand into the product design as well.

-To further elevate our branding and marketing, we turned to our in-house content team to produce stunning video and photography.
-With an incredibly short timeline, they quickly put together storyboards and shot lists, took on location scouting, and captured video/photos in a single three-hour shoot.
+To further elevate our branding and marketing, we turned to our in-house content team to produce stunning videos and photography.
+With an incredibly short timeline, they quickly put together storyboards and shot lists, took on location scouting, and captured video/photos.
 Once final assets were delivered, we had custom media that raised the quality of our website, captured our identity, and helped us stand out from the crowd.

 To validate our app and prove market fit, we built a prototype and held a private beta test.
 Knowing there was not enough time to build the entire app and still have time for the beta test, we built a “Wizard of Oz” prototype.
 That means that while the app allowed realtors to search properties and submit showing requests, we manually scheduled showings behind the scenes, and provided responses through an admin portal.
 To the user, everything appeared to be fully automated.
 This approach allowed us to go to market sooner and validate our solutions in the real world without additional development costs.

-In just five months we conducted research, designed the user experience, built a prototype, held a beta test, and shipped both an iOS and Android version of the app, now available in stores.
+In just five months we conducted research, designed the user experience, built a prototype, held a beta test, and shipped both an iOS and Android version of the app.

 It’s incredibly rewarding to build something that makes life easier for real people.
 It was a fun challenge that has taught us how to be scrappy and incorporate feedback quickly to continually improve the app.
 We’re currently working on additional features and streamlining things as Proxy continues to grow.
 In some respects, we’re just getting started.